prometheusresearch/htsql/doc/ref/scopes.rst

               {name, count(course_with_credits(2)),
                      count(course_with_credits(3))}

-This query uses reference ``$c`` as a parameter of a predefined expression ``course_with_credits()``.
+In this query, reference ``$c`` is a parameter of a predefined expression ``course_with_credits()``.

 Scopes
 ======

 A *naming scope* is a mapping of names to associated objects.
-Each position in an HTSQL query is associated with a *naming context*, or a collection of naming scopes.
-HTSQL resolves an identifier by seeking through available scopes in the current context to find a name that matches the identifier and fetches the object associated with this name.

 HTSQL distinguishes two types of scopes: global and local.
-The global scopes is shared by every

-Each naming context contains a global scope, and a sequence of local scopes.

 Global Scope
 ------------